fac30/bahja-isaac-nas-discord-chatbot/README.md

 ## Description
 This project was developed as part of the FAC - FAC30A (Founders and Coders) curriculum.
-The aim of the project was to create a Discord Chat Bot with OpenAI inregrated with the server.
+The aim of the project was to create a Discord Chat Bot with OpenAI integrated with the server.

 The project is built using JavaScript, Node/Nodemon, Discord.js, OpenAI and Jest as a testing library, reflecting FAC's commitment to foundational technologies.
 Despite facing challenges, such as a change in personnel during development, the team successfully navigated through obstacles.